 Public Meetings Related to BTC Redevelopment

-The BTC redevelopment plans will be the subject of public meetings of various City Boards and Commissions over the next several months.
-The most up-to-date information and official public notice for these meetings, including meeting and proposed plans, can be found on the Planning & Zoning website at https://www.burlingtonvt.gov/PZ/Boards-and-Commissions and at http://www.boarddocs.com/vt/burlingtonvt/Board.nsf/Public for City Council and its Committees.
+The BTC redevelopment plans have been the subject of public meetings of various City Boards and Commissions over the past several months.
+The most up-to-date information and official public notice for these meetings, including the proposed plans, can be found on the Planning & Zoning website at https://www.burlingtonvt.gov/PZ/Boards-and-Commissions (look for "75 Cherry Street ZP17-0622CA/MA"), and at http://www.boarddocs.com/vt/burlingtonvt/Board.nsf/Public for City Council and its Committees.

 Here is a list of scheduled meetings that are slated to address the BTC redevelopment: